TeamGloomy/TeamGloomy.github.io/pages/mydoc/camera.md

 ## Using mjpg streamer - USB Camera only

 Follow [these instructions](https://snapcraft.io/install/mjpg-streamer/raspbian) to get mjpg streamer installed on a raspberry pi.
 If using RRF in SBC mode, then that SBC can be used.
-If setting up with RRF in wifi mode, a pi zero is powerful enough.
+If setting up with RRF in WiFi mode, a pi zero is powerful enough.

 Once mjpg streamer is installed, make the following changes to the  mjpg streamer config.
 ```